ankitdsi2010/PCA/README.md

-It is visualiztion of PCA
+It is visualization of PCA